kstenschke/doShell/README.md

 * Built-in shorthands and commands to ease various operations that are overly complicated or simply not easily memorable in plain shell script (string-manipulation in variables, files and clipboard; randomization etc.)
-* doShell provides cross-platform commands for easily using GUI dialogs from within scripts
+* Commands for easily using GUI dialogs from within scripts
-* The runtime system invokes 3rd party tools, that vary by platform:
-  Automation works with the same doShell script on Linux and Mac OS
+* Options that aren't realized identically on linx and mac are solved by the runtime system by invoking 3rd party tools, that vary by platform: the same doShell script runs on Linux and Mac OS
 * doShell scripts can be parameterized via JSON passed at execution time
 * Separation of Concerns/DRY: doShell can import code from other files
 * As all browser automation is done by simulated user interaction,